"Home Healthcare" "Private duty home care"

 Eat Smart and Stay Healthy

 How to eat smart and stay healthy, it sounds complicated but really isn’t.
-Today we will discuss food and health facts to help you make informed food decisions for better health.
+We will discuss food and health facts to help you make informed food decisions for better health.

 Starting simply, good eating should include foods from all five food groups.